tanboonjoon/main/docs/DeveloperGuide.md

 ### Tasks
 A task is split into three category, FLOATING TASK(reminder) EVENT and DEADLINE.

 All tasks created in TaskForce are immutable.
-The whole program revolve around Adding and Deleting Tasks.
-Commands Such as EditCommand
-MarkCommands are extension of Addding and Deleting Tasks.
+Therefore the whole program revolves around two operations - adding and deleting tasks.
+As such, advanced commands Such as edit command mark command are extensions of addding and deleting Tasks.

 A OVERDUE task is considered as a EVENT that has end date past today date and is not marked done